whatsyourask/basics-of-pwn/content/security-techniques/security-techniques.md

 ### Brute-force the canary

 The canary is placed at the start of the program.
 So, if it has a few forks and we can control input in them, then we can brute-force through them our canary.

+## Position Independent Executable(PIE)

+This protection works by randomizing the address where to place the machine code and executing it with regardless of its absolute address.
+It uses GOT for accessing to all functions that are used in the program.
+Addresses in GOT also are not absolute.